 New Caledonia has a reputation for being an expensive tourist destination.
-However, while this may have been the case in the past, it is now very possible to have a great time there at a cost comparable to any other South Pacific destination (such as Fiji, The Cook Islands or Tonga).
+However, while this may have been the case in the past, it is now very possible to have a great time there at a cost comparable to any other South Pacific destination (such as Fiji, The Cook Islands, or Tonga).
 Of course, if you stay at a top-end resort and eat only at the resort restaurants or other restaurants in the tourist areas then you will be paying top dollar.
-However this is the case anywhere and even so you won't find it noticeably more expensive than comparable places in other countries.
+However this is the case anywhere and even so, you won't find it noticeably more expensive than comparable places in other countries.

 One of the reasons that New Caledonia is no longer as costly to visit is the exchange rate.
 Currencies such as the New Zealand or Australian dollar are now much stronger against the New Caledonia currency, the Pacific franc.

 If you are on a family holiday to New Caledonia, being careful with the budget is even more important.
 Here are some additional ways to make your money go much further and to enjoy a memorable time.
-I focus on spending time in Noumea, the provincial capital, as this is where the majority of people stay.

 Noumea Accommodation and Resorts